Case Study: Wireless Solution Grants School District its Communications Wishes

 All equipment that comprised Netsync’s solution was first received at its lab, staging and logistics facility.
 Each was asset tagged and included in a comprehensive inventory report provided to the district.
 Firmware was installed and burn-in testing was conducted, after which the hardware was shipped to each respective high school.
 On arrival, Netsync’s tenured field technicians installed each piece of equipment, then fully tested the solution prior to its go-live date.

-And now, the reality…
+And Now, the Reality…

-The school district’s 5 high schools now have an infrastructure that promotes communications between students, administrators and faculty.
+The school district’s five high schools now have an infrastructure that promotes communications between students, administrators and faculty.
 Students have access to the online learning tools they need to be successful.
 Administrators have intuitive and easy-to-use dashboards to manage the entire solution and keep students and employees safe.
 The faculty can better communicate and collaborate with their peers.
 The Netsync solution now delivers exactly what the school district wanted and needed―an overall better learning environment.